-Love kippers?
-This kipper recipe uses canned kipper and a quick yogurt sauce to make Smoked Fish Sliders!
-These mini sandwiches are perfect for summer picnics and barbecues, and are ready in 5 minutes.
+This kipper recipe uses canned kipper (smoked herring) and a quick yogurt sauce to make Smoked Fish Sliders!
+These mini sandwiches are ready in 5 minutes, and are perfect for summer picnics, barbecues, and camping.

 This post is sponsored by King Oscar.